mousetail/Byte-Heist/readme.md

 The site will be similar to sites like code.golf, anarchy golf, and the late week.golf.
 Some unique features will include:

+- Challenges will have a finite run time, probably around 6 months.
+After this time all solutions will be made public.
+- A highly customizable judging system that will allow things like restricted source challenges, alternate scoring systems, self referential challenges etc. Though I also hope to have a good selection of basic code golf challenges too.
+- Easily upload and collaborate on challenges via the interface.
+Built in ways to vote on challenges, give feedback, suggest test cases etc.
+- There will be curated challenges that contribute to a global leaderboard, but you can also create private challenges to play with your friends, or to use for C.M.C.s etc.

 # Project Overview

 Byte Heist conists of two main projects